terracenter/gentoo_install/README.md

 To avoid installing Linux from scratch, the awesome Gentoo developers provide a Stage 3 build, which is mainly a **base-binary-semi-working-non-bootable-environment** (no joke :satisfied: ) created to save us tons of time.

-What we're going to do, is grab that **base-binary-semi-working-non-bootable-environment**** and untar it in our Gentoo directory structure.
+What we're going to do, is grab that **base-binary-semi-working-non-bootable-environment**, untar it into our Gentoo directory structure.
 This will create all the necessary binaries and files to start compiling our Gentoo system.

 We first download the tarball: